IGNF/roc4j/README.md

 ### Tutorial

-A complete tutorial on how to use roc4j may be found at the following address :
+A complete tutorial on how to use roc4j may be found online at the following address:

 http://recherche.ign.fr/labos/cogit/demo/roc4j-doc/index.html

+Or in PDF version: https://github.com/IGNF/roc4j/blob/master/doc/roc4j-doc.pdf

 ### Installation